sweattep/ancient_quotes/README.md

 >sometimes a person needs what he does not own and he owns what he does not need

+>Be men, or you will be subject to the Hebrews, as they have been to you.

 >The skinny cows ate the fat ones

 >Cush causes her hands to run to God.